-Salsa Cycles was a company based in California that specialized in designing and engineering of quality mountain bikes.
-The returns on investments was not enough to sustain it.
-In 1997, Quality Bicycle Products (QBP) obtained full ownership of the company.
-Since then, it has continued to supply Salsa with bicycle parts and other accessories to meet its cycling demands.
+Salsa Cycles started out as a company based in California that specialized in designing and engineering mountain bikes.
+The returns on investments were not enough to sustain it and in 1997, Quality Bicycle Products (QBP) obtained full ownership of the company.
+Since then, it has continued to supply Salsa Cycles, with bicycle parts and other accessories to meet its cycling demands.

-Now that people were demanding for more commuter and commercial oriented bikes, QBP saw the need to found another company known as All City.
-It is specialized in producing fixed gear bikes, parts and bike accessories to suit modern cycling requirements.
-With a total revenue of $150 million by 2008, it has assimilated other small sized companies and developed new models.
-It is one of the biggest sponsors for major cycling events and green energy ambassador.
+Now that people were demanding more commuter and commercially oriented bikes, QBP saw the need to found another company known as All-City.
+It is specialized in producing fixed gear bikes, parts, and bike accessories to suit modern cycling requirements.
+With total revenue of $150 million by 2008, it has assimilated other small-sized companies and developed new models.
+It is one of the biggest sponsors of major cycling events and a green energy ambassador.

 Salsa Mountain Bikes

 Salsa mountain bikes are great for riders who love challenges and would do anything to go against the odds.
 It is geared towards producing new and efficient bikes to suit modern downhill cyclers.

 - Cassidy – New!
 29″ 165mm Enduro Bike

 - Spearfish – 27.5″ / 29″ Full-Suspension XC